US judge orders Illinois to boost disabled care

 That budget allocates US$53.4 million for the first rate increase for developmentally disabled services since 2008.
 But the advocates said the funding boost was insufficient to retain workers and services.

-"What (the state) comes up with will be the next step," said Barry Taylor, vice president at Equip for Equality, one of the advocates.
+"What (the state) comes up with will be the next step," said Barry Taylor, vice president at Equip for Equality, one of the advocates, in a phone call.

 The judge set a status hearing for Oct.
 27.